 THE GAME GROWS

-This weekend would have marked the 17th edition of the Banjo Bowl, which has sold out 15 consecutive years after drawing 27,160 to Canad Inns Stadium in Year 1.
+This weekend’s game will mark the 17th edition of the Banjo Bowl, which has sold out 15 consecutive years after drawing 27,160 to Canad Inns Stadium in Year 1.

 BAUER: The league was actually in favour of the concept, however things took a twist when the Rider governors raised a stink.
 We did have some discussions and it was pitched as an opportunity to create an event, an annual tradition following the Labour Day game.
 They also knew we were doing it anyways, but I do believe to this day some of the Rider brass refuse to acknowledge the name of the game.